VET SC 7303BRW - Anaesthesia & Analgesia Rotation B

 General Course Information

-Five categories of essential day one competencies will assessed during the rotation.
+Five categories of essential day one competencies will be assessed during the rotation.

 Course Coordinator: Dr Anthony Nicholson